Dr. Tony G. Reames, Director

-Dr. Reames is currently on leave serving in the Biden-Harris Administration as a Senior Advisor on Energy Justice in the U.S. Department of Energy Office of Economic Impact and Diversity.
-Dr. Reames an associate professor at the University of Michigan School for Environment & Sustainability.
+Dr. Reames is the Tishman Professor of Environmental Justice and Director of the U-M SEAS Detroit Sustainability Clinic.
+Dr. Reames is former Biden-Harris Administration appointee in the US Department of Energy.
 He conducts research in the field of energy justice, investigating the fair and equitable access to affordable, reliable, efficient and clean energy, and seeks to understand the production and persistence of spatial, racial, and socioeconomic residential energy disparities.
 He has a PhD in public administration, a Masters in engineering management, and a BS in civil engineering.
-Dr. Reames is also a licensed professional engineer and a veteran US Army Officer.
+Dr. Reames is also a licensed professional engineer and a US Army Officer veteran.

 Contact me: LinkedIn